HenryXie1/High-Availability-of-Oracle-DB-Pod-Practice-via-Kubernetes-Statefulset/README.md

 # Get only nodes which are still drained
 READY_NODES=$($KUBECTL get nodes | grep '\sReady,SchedulingDisabled' | awk '{print $1}' | xargs echo)

-echo "Unready nodes that are undrained: $NOT_READY_NODES" echo "Ready nodes: $READY_NODES"
+echo "Unready nodes that are be drained: $NOT_READY_NODES" echo "Ready nodes which need to uncordon: $READY_NODES"

 for node in $NOT_READY_NODES; do